ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

 Connecting to DPF Server
 ~~~~~~~~~~~~~~~~~~~~~~~~
 If an issue appeared while using the dpf python API to connect to an initialized server with :py:meth:`connect_to_server()
-<ansys.dpf.core.server.connect_to_server>`, please make sure that the IP address and port number set as parameters
+<ansys.dpf.core.server.connect_to_server>`, ensure that the IP address and port number that are set as parameters
 are applicable for a DPF server started on the network.

 Importing DPF python module